List of Melodifestivalen presenters

 This list includes those who have acted as presenters of Melodifestivalen.
 In 1986, there were two presenters for the first time, with three and four presenter line-ups later introduced in 2004 (as two sets) and 2019 respectively, while in 2005, 2016 and 2021, various people presented the shows (in 2016 and 2021 as guest co-hosts in each show alongside a main presenter).
 Melodifestivalen 2000 was presented by no less than 10 past participants and winners.

 Presenters

-2001 presenters: Henrik Olsson and Josefine Sundström in Malmö.

 Hosts Christine Meltzer and Måns Zelmerlöw during the second heat of Melodifestivalen 2010 in Sandviken.

 Petra Mede, during the third heat of Melodifestivalen 2009 in Tegera Arena in Leksand.

 Presenters of Melodifestivalen 2017: David Lindgren, Clara Henry and Hasse Andersson.

 2019 hosts: Eric Saade, Sarah Dawn Finer, Marika Carlsson and Kodjo Akolor.